OSGeo/gdal/doc/source/development/rfc/rfc86_column_oriented_api.rst

 Details
 -------

-The new proposed API uses and implements the
+The new proposed API implements the
+`Apache Arrow C Stream interface <https://arrow.apache.org/docs/format/CStreamInterface.html>`_.
-`Apache Arrow C data interface <https://arrow.apache.org/docs/format/CDataInterface.html>`_.
+Reading that document, as well of the first paragraphs of the `Apache Arrow C data interface <https://arrow.apache.org/docs/format/CDataInterface.html>`_.
-Reading the first paragraphs of that document (details on the various data types can be skipped) is strongly encouraged for a better understanding of the rest of this RFC.
+(details on the various data types can be skipped) is strongly encouraged for a better understanding of the rest of this RFC.

+The Arrow C Stream interface is currently marked as experimental, but it has not evolved since its introduction in Nov 2020 and is already used in ABI sensitive places like the interface between the Arrow R bindings and DuckDB.

-This interface consists of a set of 2 C structures:
+This interface consists of a set of C structures, ArrowArrayStream, that provides two main callbacks to get:

-- ArrowSchema: describes a set of fields (name, type, metadata).
-The list of Arrow data types have good coverage of OGR data types.
+- a ArrowSchema with the get_schema() callback.
+A ArrowSchema describes a set of field descriptions (name, type, metadata).
+All OGR data types have a corresponding Arrow data type.

-- ArrowArray: captures a set of values for a specific column/field in a subset of features.
+- a sequence of ArrowArray with the get_next() callback.
+A ArrowArray captures a set of values for a specific column/field in a subset of features.
   This is the equivalent of a
   `Series <https://arrow.apache.org/docs/python/pandas.html#series>`_ in a Pandas DataFrame.
   This is a potentially hiearchical structure that can aggregate sub arrays, and in OGR usage, the main array will be a StructArray which is